 NIS-Elements AR is optimized for advanced research applications.
 It features fully automated acquisition and device control through full six-dimensional image acquisition and analysis.

 The software is designed to deliver power and maximize workflow.
 It handles multi-dimensional imaging flawlessly, with support for capture, display, peripheral device control and data management and analysis of up to six dimensions (X, Y, Z, Lambda (wavelength), T, multi stage points).
-It also offers sophisticated image processing and visualization features, such as RAM capture, HDR image capture, intensity measurements over time, volume measurement, macro, live compare, volume view and ratio view.
+It also offers sophisticated image processing and visualization features, such as RAM capturing, HDR image capturing, intensity measurements over time, auto measurement, image filtering, macro and live comparison.

-The system contributes to experiment efficiency with a database building feature (option) developed to handle archiving and searching of large numbers of multi-dimensional image files.
+The system contributes to experiment efficiency with a database building feature (option) developIt also offersed to handle archiving and searching of large numbers of multi-dimensional image files.

 Unified control of the entire imaging system offers significant benefits to users for cutting-edge research, such as advanced live-cell imaging.